TryAtSoftware/Equalizer/README.md

 ## Introducing the `Equalizer`

 The `Equalizer` class is the heart of this library.
-It exposes two methods - `AssertEquality` and `AddProfileProvider` (in the next two chapters, you can find out more anout both of them).
+It exposes two methods - `AssertEquality` and `AddProfileProvider` (in the next two chapters, you can find out more about both of them).
 We suggest instantiating this class for every test (as some of the custom equalization profiles may depend on contextual data) using a similar structure:

 ```C#
 public abstract class MyBaseTest